ziraner/shuati/binary-search/direct-binary-search/closest-number-in-sorted-array.md

-LintCode 459: Closest Number in Sorted Array 解题报告
+Closest Number in Sorted Array

-Problem:
+**Problem:**

-Given a target number and an integer array A sorted in ascending order, find the index`i`in A such that A\[i\] is closest to the given target.
+Given a target number and an integer array A sorted in ascending order, find the index `i` in A such that A\[i\] is closest to the given target.
 Return -1 if there is no element in the array.

-Exmaple:
+**Example:**

 Given`[1, 2, 3]`and target =`2`, return`1`.